Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Galaxy structure with central supermassive black holes in the WDM Thomas-Fermi approach

-In the vicinity of the black-hole, the gravitational force due to the black-hole is larger than the gravitational force exerced by the dark matter.
-The influence radius of the black-hole $ r_i $ is defined as the radius where both forces are of equal strength.
+In the vicinity of the black hole, the gravitational force due to the black hole is larger than the gravitational force exerced by the dark matter.
+The influence radius of the black hole $ r_i $ is defined as the radius where both forces are of equal strength.
 Notice, that both forces point inwards and always sum up.